-The biggest limitation to wider use of current tropospheric composition satellite observations in air quality applications and tropospheric process characterization relates to issues of temporal, spatial, and vertical resolution.
-Measurement resolution is dictated by a combination of basic physics, signal sensitivities, required sensor integration times, and orbital coverage.
-The issue of vertical resolution specific to trace gases and aerosols within the troposphere would face similar challenges for an instrument whether in lowearth or geostationary orbit.
-Issues related to temporal and spatial resolution, however, can be addressed from a geostationary orbit.
-The ability to "stare" from geostationary earth orbit (GEO) should provide improved integration times for weaker spectral signals and improve characterization of surface parameters.
-Current horizontal resolution from LEO is unable to resolve city-scale processes and match the resolutions of the nextgeneration regional models.
-Measurement with a horizontal resolution of better than 10 km (and preferably 2-5 km) will be required.
-Horizontal homogeneity of the viewing scene in terms of surface reflectivity (or emissivity) and cloud cover, is also important for the quality of satellite nadir retrievals.
-A smaller pixel also improves the chances of finding cloud-free scenes.
-At the same time, the horizontal domain must be at least on a continental scale to capture regional pollution episodes, and the combined requirement for high horizontal resolution and large area coverage presents major technological challenges.
+The biggest limitation to wider use of current tropospheric composition satellite observations in AQ applications and tropospheric process characterization relates to issues of temporal and spatial resolution and these are most readily addressed by a platform in GEO.
+Measurement resolution is dictated by a combination of basic physics. signal sensitivities, required sensor integration times, and orbital coverage.
+The ability to "stare" from GEO should provide improved integration times for weaker spectral signals and improve characterization of surface parameters.
+Current horizontal resolutions from LEO are considerably greater than what is required to resolve city-scale processes and match the resolutions of the next-generation regional models.
+Measurement horizontal resolution of better than 10 km (and preferably 2-5 km) will be required.
+Horizontal homogeneity of the viewing scene in terms of surface reflectivity (or emissivity) and cloud cover is also important for the quality of satellite nadir retrievals.
+A smaller pixel also improves the chances or finding cloud-free scenes.
+At the same time, horizontal coverage must be at least on a continental scale to capture regional pollution episodes, and the combined requirement for high horizontal resolution and large area coverage can present major technological challenges.